open-rmf/rmf-cloud-tools/roles/gadget/bridge/example/README.md

 ## Setup
 * Flash a Raspberry Pi 4 with [Ubuntu Server 20.04](https://ubuntu.com/download/raspberry-pi).
-* Connect your Rpi your `central` over Wifi as described in the root README.md.
+* Connect your Rpi your `controller` over Wifi as described in the root README.md.
 Don't use the wired network interface, as we will use it for configuration.
 * `ssh-copy-id [pi-user]@[pi-address]`  and try `ssh` to test your connection.
 * Configure `inventory` file with the details of your new device.
 Also configure the `bridge_device_ip` with the ip address of the target device with respect to the pi bridge.
 In other words, the ip address you would use to ping the target device from the pi.
 * Try to make sure any automatic upgrades are already complete.
 You should be able to run `sudo apt update` on the Rpi without `apt-lock` errors.